Last Updated: December 15, 2024

 Records: There are four types of records in Microsoft Project: Project, Task, Resource, and Assignment.
 Microsoft Project is more a database than a spreadsheet, even though it has spreadsheet characteristics.
 If you are using Project Server, your project plan will reside in a SQL relational database.

-Tables: A table is a collection of fields applied to certain views like the Task Sheet, Resource Sheet, or Gantt Chart.
+Tables: A table is a collection of fields applied to particular views, such as the Task Sheet, Resource Sheet, or Gantt Chart.
 Each column represents a specific Microsoft Project field, and each row represents an individual project, task, resource, or assignment record.

 Fields: There are eight different types of fields in Microsoft Project, and the same naming conventions are often used across all of the different types of fields.
 For instance, the field label Work is used across all eight types of fields, and the only way to interpret the Work data you are seeing on your screen is to understand what records you are viewing in a particular view.
 In the Validating Constraints view, Project and Task records are viewed, so two different Work fields are used.
 One is a Project Work field used with the Project Summary Task, and the other is the Task Work field.

 Elements: Many aspects of a project plan might be referred to as elements.
-The elements defined by Microsoft Project are views, reports, modules (macros), tables, filters, calendars, maps, fields (custom fields), and groups.
+Microsoft Project defines elements as views, reports, modules (macros), tables, filters, calendars, maps, fields (custom fields), and groups.
 These elements are customizable and shareable.

 Organizer: The Organizer is a tool used to manage elements.
 With this tool, elements are categorized, and elements can be copied, renamed, and deleted.